 Visit the harbour at Marina Grande

-A short walk around the headland to the west of Sorrento you’ll find the harbour village of Marina Grande.
-Despite being dominated by its larger neighbour, it’s still managed to keep plenty of rustic charm and a peaceful, laid back feel, with a picturesque string of pastel-coloured buildings lining the water’s edge and a small sandy beach.
+A 15-minute walk around the headland to the west of Sorrento is the fishing village of Marina Grande.
+Despite being dominated by its larger neighbour, Marina Grande (which despite the name isn’t the biggest marina) has managed to keep its charming relaxed feel, with picturesque pastel buildings along the water’s edge and a small beach.

-Marina Grande – which despite its name isn’t the biggest marina – is still a working fishing village and you’ll see fishermen unloading their catch each morning, ready to be cooked up in the waterfront restaurants.
-Which means it’s one of the best places to go in Sorrento if you love fish, with each restaurant competing to serve the freshest.
-Grab a spot on the terrace and tuck into delicious seafood with views across the bay towards Vesuvius.
+Marina Grande is still a working fishing village and you’ll see fishermen unloading their catch each morning, ready to be cooked up in the waterfront restaurants.
+Which means it’s one of the best places in Sorrento for seafood, with each restaurant competing to serve the freshest.
+Grab a spot on the terrace for views across the bay towards Vesuvius.

 Feast on local produce